 What You Need

-Well, that’s the super good part about chickpea flour.
+Well, that’s the super good part about gram flour.
 But this flour does have mild side effects.

-What Are The Side Effects Of Chickpea Flour?
+What Are The Side Effects Of Gram Flour?

 Certain people might experience stomach cramps and intestinal gas after consuming chickpeas or the flour.
 If taken in excess, you might also experience diarrhea and abdominal pain.

-If you are sensitive to legumes, avoid chickpeas.
+If you are sensitive to legumes, avoid gram flour.

-Excessive consumption of chickpea flour can also cause diarrhea.
+Excessive consumption of besan can also cause diarrhea.

 Expert’s Answers For Readers’ Questions

 Yes.
-Chickpeas contain protein and numerous micronutrients like fiber, iron, and B-vitamins.
+Gram flour contains protein and numerous micronutrients like fiber, iron, and B-vitamins.
 Fiber, especially, makes the stool smoother.
 This offers relief.

 Are garbanzo beans same as chickpeas?